 Be aware of the consequences of shared references.

-Be aware of the conversion from simple to complex
+Be aware of the conversion from simple to complex.

 Do not check for specific types of objects unless there is good justification, for example, when calling an extension that requires a specific type.